EvaJF/continual_tuto/README.md

 ## 3. Fine-tuning-based incremental learning methods <a name="part3"></a>

-In this part of the tutorial, we focus on fine-tuning-based CIL methods, i.e. mehtods that update the encoder as well as the classifier.
+In this part of the tutorial, we focus on fine-tuning-based CIL methods, i.e. methods that update the encoder as well as the classifier.

 __Replay / Usage of a memory buffer__